Kentucky Democratic Party

 The Kentucky Democratic Party is the affiliate of the Democratic Party in the U.S. state of Kentucky.
 It is currently the minority party in the state, as the rival Republican Party of Kentucky overwhelmingly dominates in the state legislature, congressional delegation, and presidential elections.
 However, the party does currently control the governorship and lieutenant governorship, and maintains some strength in local elections.

-Historically, the Democratic Party dominated in Kentucky, particularly in state elections, and led in party registration as recently as 2022; even today, a sizable 44.5% of voters are registered Democrats.
-However, this metric obscures the fact that a large number of registered Democrats in the commonwealth now routinely vote Republican; this has been attributed to the fact that many of these voters hold socially conservative views and feel alienated due to the party increasingly adopting socially liberal policies.
+Historically, the Democratic Party dominated in Kentucky, particularly in state elections, and led in party registration as recently as 2022; even today, a sizable 43.6% of voters are registered Democrats.
+However, this metric obscures the fact that a large number of registered Democrats in the commonwealth routinely vote Republican.
+This has been attributed to the fact that Kentucky is contained within the Bible Belt, with many of these voters holding socially conservative views.

 Party by-laws

 The structure of the Kentucky Democratic Party states that the power rests in the hands of the members and is to be conducted in accordance with the Constitutions of the United States and the Commonwealth of Kentucky.
 A member is anyone who is registered as a Democrat in the Commonwealth of Kentucky, and states that no discrimination will take part in anyone wishing to join the party.

 Governing of the Kentucky Democratic Party articulates that proxy votes are not permitted and unit rules are forbidden.
 The organization aims to take strong stances against forcing members to vote a certain way, but instead endorses all candidates which meet their ideological structure most effectively.

 The functions of the State Party are orchestrated by the State Central Executive Committee, County Executive Committees, and Precinct Committees.
 The members of each committee are nominated and elected at their respective conventions during a party-wide reorganization from the precinct level up which begins in April of every Presidential election year.
 Members of each precinct must select one man, one woman, and one youth to represent their precinct.
 One member is then selected as the Precinct Chair.
 Those elected to their Precinct Committee then meet for the County Convention wherein they elect 10 men and 10 women to serve on as members of the County Executive Committee, who in turn elect a Chair and Vice Chair.
 Also at the County Convention, certain members will be nominated to represent the county at the Kentucky Democratic Convention to elect new members to the State Central Executive Committee as well as delegates to the Democratic National Convention.